 3 months 1 week ago

 It is possible that when the kettle is plugged in, the kettle base can overheat and the plastic on the electrical wire can melt, which can cause a fire hazard.
+As of May 30, 2024, the company has received 3 incident reports related to the base of the kettle overheated during use.
+No injuries have been reported.

 Consumer product safety